xici/personal/readme.txt

 mster readme

-Creating a new branch is quick.
+Creating a new branch is quick..